|Capital: São Tomé

 Land Size: 1,001 sq km (386 sq miles)

 - Forros (descendants of freed slaves)

-- Servicais (contract laborers from Angola, Mozambique, and Cape Verde), Tongas (children of Servicais born on the islands)
+- Servicais (contract laborers from Angola, Mozambique, and Cabo Verde), Tongas (children of Servicais born on the islands)

 - Europeans (primarily Portuguese)